Disney Parks are continuing to move forward and adjust certain attractions to the current times.

-Peter Pan’s Flight is one of the several attractions Guests have called to get a bit of reimagining due to certain scenes being “outdated”.
-Additionally, Peter Pan is one of the films that has recently been removed from children’s profiles on Disney+ for “breaching content advisories”.
+Peter Pan’s Flight is one of the attractions Guests have called to get a bit of reimagining due to certain scenes being “outdated.”
+Peter Pan is one of the films recently removed from children’s profiles on Disney+ for “breaching content advisories.”

 So, why exactly is Peter Pan being targeted as “outdated” or “depicting/mistreating of people or cultures”?
-Well, there is one scene in particular in both the film and the attraction at the Disney Parks that could be offensive to many.
+Well, one scene in particular in the film and the attraction at Disney Parks could be offensive to many.

 Tiger Lily and her tribe, though the portrayal may not have been considered controversial at the time, is now being looked at as outdated and offensive.
 USA Today explained this in further detail, reporting: